Spring Boot Lifecycle Hooks

 We can also implement

-to trigger custom methods during and after bean creation.
+BeanPostProcessorto trigger custom methods during and after bean creation.
 But this won’t be bean specific.
-For each and every bean in the application, implemented methods will be called.class TestBeanPostProcessor implements BeanPostProcessor { @Override public Object postProcessBeforeInitialization(Object bean, String beanName) throws BeansException { // test logic return bean; } @Override public Object postProcessAfterInitialization(Object bean, String beanName) throws BeansException { // test logic return bean; } }
+For each and every bean in the application, implemented methods will be called.class TestBeanPostProcessor implements BeanPostProcessor { @Override public Object postProcessBeforeInitialization(Object bean, String beanName) throws BeansException { // test logic return bean; } @Override public Object postProcessAfterInitialization(Object bean, String beanName) throws BeansException { // test logic return bean; } } -

 Using Aware Interfaces